DoodlesEpic/Billsplit/README.md

 # Billsplit

-A fast and easy way to split restaurant bills.
-Billsplit is a simple web application built with SvelteKit that helps separate costs between people.
+Billsplit is an easy and fast way to split restaurant bills.
+It's a simple progressive web application built with SvelteKit that helps separate costs between people.
+The application does not store your data, nor collect usage analytics.

 ## Screenshot